kirenz/time-series-analysis/README.md

 * Predicting the expected number of incoming or churning customers
 * Estimating the effect of a newly launched product on number of sold units

+---

+Tutorial 1:

+First steps in Time Series Analysis with Python: Fit ARIMA and SARIMA-Models